easybuilders/easybuild-docs/docs/configuration.md

 !!! note
-    Because templating is supported in configuration files themselves (see :ref:`configuration_file_templates_constants`), the '`%`' character in these template values must be escaped when used in a configuration file (and only then), e.g., '`%%(name)s`'.
+    Because templating is supported in configuration files themselves (see [Templates and constants supported in configuration files][configuration_file_templates_constants]), the '`%`' character in these template values must be escaped when used in a configuration file (and only then), e.g., '`%%(name)s`'.
 Without escaping, an error like `InterpolationMissingOptionError: Bad value substitution` will be thrown by `ConfigParser`.

 For example, configuring EasyBuild to generate a log file mentioning only the software name in a directory named `easybuild` can be done via the `--logfile-format` command line option: